privacysandbox/protected-auction-key-value-service/docs/GCP_Terraform_vars.md

     Regions to deploy to.

+-   **regions_cidr_blocks**

+    A set of CIDR ranges for all specified regions.
+The number of blocks here should correspond to the number of regions.

 -   **regions_use_existing_nat**

     Regions that use existing nat.
 No new nats will be created for regions specified here.